+Richmond is among the regional sites where the feature-length movie, Harriet, was filmed on location in Fall 2018.
 The Focus Features production, helmed by acclaimed director Kasi Lemmons, stars Cynthia Erivo, Leslie Odom, Jr. and Janelle Monae.

-Excitement about the Tubman movie builds on the city’s rich African-American history.
+Excitement about the Tubman movie builds on the city’s rich African American history.

-Virginia is ground zero for America incorporated,” said Gary L. Flowers, a community historian and radio host who provides Black history tours of his hometown.
-“In the heart of the Confederacy, our African-American citizens made astonishing achievements that changed the world.”
+“Virginia is ground zero for America incorporated,” said Gary L. Flowers, a community historian and radio host who provides Black history tours of his hometown.
+“In the heart of the Confederacy, our African American citizens made astonishing achievements that changed the world.”

-It’s home to the Black History Museum and Cultural Center of Virginia as well as statues dedicated to classic Hollywood movie star Bill “Bojangles” Robinson and Maggie Walker, the first African-American woman in history to charter a bank in 1902.
-The Maggie Walker Historic Site tells her incredible story.
+Flowers cited Historic Jackson Ward, a neighborhood once known as “The Harlem of the South,” as the center of gravity for Black Richmond.
+It’s home to the Black History Museum and Cultural Center of Virginia, as well as statues dedicated to classic Hollywood movie star Bill “Bojangles” Robinson and Maggie Walker, the first African American woman in history to charter a bank in 1902.
+The Maggie Walker Historic Site tells her uniquely American story.

-Arthur Ashe, the only African-American man to ever win a singles title at Wimbledon, is a native son of Richmond.
-The late tennis legend is honored with a statue on Monument Avenue, the lone African-American among Confederate figures, and a local intersection was re-named Arthur Ashe Boulevard this summer.
+Arthur Ashe, the only African American man to ever win a singles title at Wimbledon, is a native son of Richmond.
+The late tennis legend is honored with a statue on Monument Avenue, the lone African American among Confederate figures, and a local intersection was re-named Arthur Ashe Boulevard this summer.

 Graduate Richmond, a hip boutique hotel, pays homage to Ashe throughout the property.
 Rooms and hallways feature artwork with his likeness, and the onsite cafe, Brookfield, is named for the park where he once played.

+During the Civil War, Tubman was reportedly the first woman to lead an armed military operation, the Combahee River Raid in South Carolina.
+In tandem with Colonel James Montgomery and an African American infantry regiment, she helped defeat rebel forces and destroy their weapons.
 During that 1863 mission, Tubman helped shepherd hundreds of slaves on nearby plantations to freedom in boats.
 Apparently, say historians, some fled with food still cooking in their pots!